Taraval and Sunset station: Reconstruction

 The station is located at the intersection of Taraval Street with the Sunset Boulevard parkway, which is flanked by 37th Avenue on the west and 36th Avenue on the east.
 The station has the same layout as Judah and Sunset: a curb-level eastbound platform is located between 37th Avenue and Sunset, with the accessible mini-high platform west of 37th Avenue.
 Both the curb-level and accessible portions of the westbound platform are located between Sunset and 36th Avenue.

 In March 2014, Muni released details of the proposed implementation of their Transit Effectiveness Project (later rebranded MuniForward), which included a variety of stop changes for the L Taraval line.
 Because Taraval and Sunset already had platforms – unlike most stops on the line – no changes to the stop were proposed.
 On September 20, 2016, the SFMTA Board approved the L Taraval Rapid Project.
-The current platforms were be extended to the full length of a train, necessitating left-turn prohibitions at 36th and 37th Avenues.
+The current platforms were to be extended to the full length of a train, necessitating left-turn prohibitions at 36th and 37th Avenues.

 Construction on the first phase of the project, between 33rd Avenue and 46th Avenue, began in September 2019.
 When Muni Metro service resumed on August 22, 2020, after a five-month closure during the COVID-19 pandemic, L Taraval service remained suspended west of Sunset Boulevard for construction.
 Trains reversed direction using the crossover west of 35th Avenue, with the westbound platform at Sunset serving as the terminal.
 Rail service was re-replaced with buses on August 25 due to issues with malfunctioning overhead wire splices and the need to quarantine control center staff after a COVID-19 case.

 Construction of a replacement accessible eastbound platform began on October 26, 2020, with reconstruction of the westbound platform beginning later that year.
 The first phase of the project, including the platforms at Sunset Boulevard, was completed in July 2021.